Fundeluk/nswi041-exams/seminar-work.md

 8. The exam is created.

 **Potential issues:**
-- The user does not have a teachers account (1.)
+- In step 1, the teacher encounters difficulty logging into the system and the error occurs on the screen.
-- The teacher does not teach any courses in that semester (3.)
+- In step 3, the teacher does not teach any courses in that semester so this option will not be accessible for them.
-- The place, time and date combination is already taken (7.)
+- In step 7, the place, time and date combination is already taken so the teacher will be notified about that and encouraged to select another place, time and date.

 **Preconditions:**
 - Have teacher rights